 - Acid deposition has stressed Adirondack forests as a whole (primarily by reducing calcium levels in the soil and increasing the trees' vulnerability to weather and insect damage), shifting the composition of the forest in ways which will affect the ecosystem for decades (if not centuries) to come.
 Two species have experienced particularly heavy losses: Red Spruce and Sugar Maple.
 In regard to the Red Spruce, acid rain leaches calcium out of the needles and reduces the needles' ability to tolerate freezing temperatures.
 Acid rain also interferes with the tree's ability to acquire nutrients from the thin Adirondack soils.
 This combination of reduced freeze tolerance and nutrient stress, which makes the trees more susceptible to insects and disease, is thought to be responsible for the loss of roughly half of the high-altitude spruce forests in the Adirondacks.
 Researchers have also linked acid rain to the decline of Sugar Maples, which appear to be highly vulnerable to the loss of calcium in the soil caused by the nitric and sulphuric acid in acid rain.

 - The direct effects of acid rain reverberate up the food chain, with negative consequences for Adirondack wildlife.
 Acidic water in Adirondack lakes disrupts the reproductive system of freshwater macro-invertebrates, plants, and fish populations.
 Water-dependent amphibians such as frogs and salamanders are also affected.
 Aluminum leaches from the soil into the water, altering the chemistry and clogging the fish's gills.
 Hundreds of lakes and ponds once teeming with trout and tadpoles, frogs and salamanders, are now clear and empty of such life.
 Although birds and mammals are not directly affected by water acidification, they are indirectly affected by changes in the quantity and quality of their food resources.
-Acid rain worsens mercury contamination of the park’s food web, by breaking down chemical compounds, turning harmless inorganic mercury) into the toxic organic form.
+Acid rain worsens mercury contamination of the park’s food web, by breaking down chemical compounds, turning harmless inorganic mercury into the toxic organic form.
 Birds and mammals that rely on fish are particularly susceptible.
-Loons, for instance, are especially susceptible to mercury contamination because they eat fish and accumulate mercury in their bodies over their lifetime, causing behavioral changes that can effects that can lead to decreased reproductive success and, thus, to declining populations.
+Loons, for instance, are especially susceptible to mercury contamination because they eat fish and accumulate mercury in their bodies over their lifetime, causing behavioral changes that can lead to decreased reproductive success and, thus, to declining populations.
 Northern River Otters are also subject to mercury accumulation because of the high proportion of fish in their diet.

 The 1990 Clean Air Act, which restricted the fossil-fuel burning chemical emissions that increase acidity in the environment, has slowed the rate of damage and led to some recovery from these impacts.
 Adirondack lakes have become somewhat healthier, which in turn is helping to protect fish from climate change.
 Some lakes that were once considered dead are now producing healthy brook trout again.
 However, some species, including the economically valuable Sugar Maple, have failed to recover and, in fact, have continued to decline further.
 As a result, in the western Adirondacks, where the lakes are most acidified and the soils poorest in calcium, maples have stopped reproducing, and the forest under-story is dominated by young beeches.